WebRTC-Thesis-Unina/RTC_Attacks/public/labs/4_rtp_bleed_injection_asterisk/README.md

 docker exec -it wireshark wireshark
 ```
 The network interface is selected, and a call is initiated between Linphone 7001 and 7002.

+### Step 3: Exploit the vulnerability
+In the vulnerable versions, if ```nat = yes```, the RTP proxies can automatically learn the attacker's IP and port and send the RTP legitimate traffic to him.
+After that, the attacker can send a malisous audio and degradeted the connection.

 Access the <i>sippts</i> container:
 ```bash